WebOfTrustInfo/website/_pages/events.md

   - image_path: "/assets/images/events/rwot2a.jpg"
     alt: "RWOT 2"
     title: "RWOT 2: ID2020 (2016)"
-    excerpt: 'Our second event, held in New York in May 2016 in conjunction with the ID2020 Summit at the United Nations.'
+    excerpt: 'Our second event was held in New York in May 2016 in conjunction with the ID2020 Summit at the United Nations.'
     url: "https://github.com/WebOfTrustInfo/rwot2-id2020/tree/master/final-documents#readme"
     btn_label: "Final Papers"
     btn_class: "btn--success"